powershellpr0mpt/GittingStarted/readme.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-As the status mentions, you can add the changes to commit by using the `git add` coimmand, where you either specify exactly which file you want to commit (`git add readme.md`), or you can also specify folders or everything (`git add .`).
+As the status mentions, you can add the changes to commit by using the `git add` coimmand, where you either specify exactly which file you want to commit (`git add readme.md`), or you can also specify folders to add or simplt add everything (`git add .`).

 Using `git status` will then tell you the updated status: